-If you’ve ever been to Barcelona (or a tapas restaurant), you might recognize the term “pan con tomate”.
+If you’ve ever been to Barcelona (or any Spanish tapas restaurant), you might recognize the term “pan con tomate”.
 It’s toasted bread that’s rubbed with olive oil, garlic, and tomato, and it is wonderful.
 One of my favorite simple dishes and relatively healthy too.
-Obviously you have to love garlic to love it, but if you do, I promise this twist on the classic will keep you coming back for more.
+Obviously you have to love garlic (and tomatoes) to love it, but if you do, I promise this twist on the classic will keep you coming back for more.

 I never even measure anything, but I use heirloom tomatoes (when in season, like now) because they’re just so pretty.
 And I thought it would be a good idea to bake everything on one pan (because who doesn’t love a one pan situation?!), and then at the last 5 minutes, drop some fresh mozz on the pan.
 Then everyone can kind of scoop it up with the bread or their hands or whatever.
 It’s a “rustic” dish.
 That’s what rustic means, right?
 You’re allowed to eat with your hands??

 Give it a shot and let me know what you think.
 All my friends absolutely love this one!
-I also made it with my little cousin Jack recently (below), so it’s SUPER kid friendly.
-And forgive my awkwardness in this photo.
-The left is my “bad side” so I think I was trying to turn my face completely the other way which was physically impossible so I ended up looking like this:
+I also made it with my little cousin Jack recently, so it’s SUPER kid friendly.

 Pan Con Tomate and Mozzarella Bake

 - Heirloom cherry tomatoes – small package, halved